yuvalbennaim/simpleton-state-manager/README.md

     const store = useStateStore();
   ```

 **useStateToStoreBinding** - this is a more advanced hook that wraps the Model subscriptions and bi-directionally binds it to a local useState variable.
-When the underlying Model changes, the State variable does as well and vice-cersa.
-The Component is thenre-rendered based on the new state.
+When the underlying Model changes, the State variable does as well and vice-versa.
+The Component is then re-rendered based on the new state.
 You can provide an optional default value (second arg) if the model has not yet been created, and an optional callback function in case you need to perform some operation besides binding the state.

 This hook also automatically unsubscribes when the component is dismounted.